 Vox 'Now This' channel made a 3-minute feature about our campaign in Summer 2022

-(it reached 150,00 views!)
+(it reached over 150,00 views!)

 Microplastic pollution is in our food, water and bodies

 We are guessing that you know all about the mountains of plastic piling up on land and floating in the seas.
 However, did you know we also have a serious problem with small pieces of plastic that break up and are EVERYWHERE?
 They get eaten by animals, float in our air and are being found in our food supply.
-Humans, animals, plants and the air all have tiny fragments of plastic...and no one knows how harmful this is to our Planet.
+Humans, animals, plants and the air all have tiny fragments of plastic...and no one knows how harmful this is to our bodies or our Planet.
 Watch our 'edu-taining' videos to explore this question of 'How we deal with Hidden Plastic?'.

 The Problem with